 It is the intent of the CBD College to provide an avenue for students to resolve conflicts with faculty and/or staff, or another student.
 It is desirable to resolve problems and complaints informally.
 This policy encourages both responsibility and accountability for both student and faculty or staff member(s).
 If resolution of the issues cannot occur informally, formal grievance policy is hierarchical.
 The student should first meet with the staff or faculty member involved.
-If unable to resolve the concern the next step would be the program director, then the COO.
-If still unable to resolve the issue a formal letter should be written and submitted to the president of CBD College.
-An appointment will be made with the college president and a written resolution will be made within 10 business days.
+If unable to resolve the concern the next step would be the Program Director, Dean of Education then the COO.
+If still unable to resolve the issue a formal letter should be written and submitted to the President of CBD College.
+A written resolution by College President will be made within 10 business days.
 If the complaint is student to student the same procedure should be followed.